lapd-golang/license-manager/README.md

 * by default it attempts to connect to the following RabbitMQ address: amqp://guest:guest@localhost:5672/ (You can override this via a command line switch `-amqp`)

+## BONUS!
+There is a swaggerui endpoint being served on http://localhost:9090/swaggerui

+You can make a request to the /{user}/licenses endpoint

 ## Regarding Challenge 3

 This code also contains code to connect to the rabbitMQ server.
 It will connect to the exchange `data` and consume messages.